What Is Perm Press? A Complete Guide to This Laundry Setting

 Leather Jacket Maintenance Tips

-Between professional cleanings, you can extend the life of your jacket by following these care tips:
+Between professional cleanings, extend the life of your jacket with these tips:

-• Wipe it down with a soft, damp cloth after wearing
+• Wipe down with a soft, damp cloth after wearing

 • Apply leather conditioner every few months